mcenv/mce/README.md

 4. Levy, P.B.
 (2006). **Call-by-push-value: Decomposing call-by-value and call-by-name**.
 Higher-Order and Symbolic Computation, 19, 377-414.
 5. Maranget, L. (2008). **Compiling pattern matching to good decision trees**.
 ML '08.
 6. Yang, Y., & Oliveira, B.C.
 (2017). **Unifying typing and subtyping**.
 Proceedings of the ACM on Programming Languages, 1, 1 - 26.
+7. Winterhalter, T., Sozeau, M., & Tabareau, N. (2019). **Eliminating reflection from type theory**.
+Proceedings of the 8th ACM SIGPLAN International Conference on Certified Programs and Proofs.
-7. Pédrot, P., & Tabareau, N. (2020). **The fire triangle: how to mix substitution, dependent elimination, and effects**.
+8. Pédrot, P., & Tabareau, N. (2020). **The fire triangle: how to mix substitution, dependent elimination, and effects**.
 Proceedings of the ACM on Programming Languages, 4, 1 - 28.
-8. Cockx, J., & Abel, A. (2020). **Elaborating dependent (co)pattern matching: No pattern left behind**.
+9. Cockx, J., & Abel, A. (2020). **Elaborating dependent (co)pattern matching: No pattern left behind**.
 Journal of Functional Programming, 30.
-9. Kokke, W., Siek, J.G., & Wadler, P. (2020). **Programming language foundations in Agda**.
+10. Kokke, W., Siek, J.G., & Wadler, P. (2020). **Programming language foundations in Agda**.
 Sci.
 Comput.
 Program., 194, 102440.
-10. Mokhov, A., Mitchell, N., & PEYTON JONES, S. (2020). **Build systems à la carte: Theory and practice**.
+11. Mokhov, A., Mitchell, N., & PEYTON JONES, S. (2020). **Build systems à la carte: Theory and practice**.
 Journal of Functional Programming, 30.
-11. Willsey, M., Nandi, C., Wang, Y.R., Flatt, O., Tatlock, Z., & Panchekha, P. (2021). **egg: Fast and extensible equality saturation**.
+12. Willsey, M., Nandi, C., Wang, Y.R., Flatt, O., Tatlock, Z., & Panchekha, P. (2021). **egg: Fast and extensible equality saturation**.
 Proceedings of the ACM on Programming Languages, 5, 1 - 29.
-12. András Kovács.
+13. András Kovács.
 (2021). [**Using Two-Level Type Theory for Staged Compilation**](https://github.com/AndrasKovacs/staged/blob/main/types2021/abstract.pdf).
-13. Dunfield, J., & Krishnaswami, N.R.
+14. Dunfield, J., & Krishnaswami, N.R.
 (2021). **Bidirectional Typing**.
 ACM Computing Surveys (CSUR), 54, 1 - 38.
+15. Cockx, J., Tabareau, N., & Winterhalter, T. (2021). **The taming of the rew: a type theory with computational assumptions**.
+Proceedings of the ACM on Programming Languages, 5, 1 - 29.
-14. Castagna, G., Laurent, M., Nguyễn, K., & Lutze, M. (2022). **On type-cases, union elimination, and occurrence typing**.
+16. Castagna, G., Laurent, M., Nguyễn, K., & Lutze, M. (2022). **On type-cases, union elimination, and occurrence typing**.
 Proceedings of the ACM on Programming Languages, 6, 1 - 31.
-15. Xie, N., Pickering, M., Löh, A., Wu, N., Yallop, J., & Wang, M. (2022). **Staging with class: a specification for typed template Haskell**.
+17. Xie, N., Pickering, M., Löh, A., Wu, N., Yallop, J., & Wang, M. (2022). **Staging with class: a specification for typed template Haskell**.
 Proceedings of the ACM on Programming Languages, 6, 1 - 30.
-16. Daniel Marshall, Michael Vollmer, & Dominic Orchard.
+18. Daniel Marshall, Michael Vollmer, & Dominic Orchard.
 (2022). [**Linearity and Uniqueness: An Entente Cordiale**](https://starsandspira.ls/docs/esop22-draft.pdf).

 [^1]: A highly integrated pair of a programming language and a development environment.
 [^2]: NOT OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG.